paulgribble/GribbleLab/faq.md

 I will support the pursuit of any scientific questions that are of mutual interest to us both.
 Your research is your own and you may take it with you when you leave, and continue to pursue it.

 As a postdoc you should embrace the opportunity to take on a mentorship role within our lab and within the Brain and Mind Institute more generally.

+You are responsible for applying for funding to support your salary (e.g. OGS, NSERC, CIHR, etc).
+Typically an initial contract is for 2 years of support from my research grants.
+In some circumstances this may be extended but this is highly dependent on circumstance.

 ## Research Assistants